 “Free tuition” means that OSAP provides grant funding to cover at least the average cost of Arts and Science tuition in Ontario ($6,520) for students from families with incomes at or below $50,000 or single students with incomes at or below $30,000.
 The grant funding is part of your OSAP assessment, it is not extra funding.
 The tuition amounts at U of T will may be higher, and this amount does not include compulsory and ancillary fees.

 You can review the tuition and incidental fees for your program at the Student Accounts Website.

 Your OSAP grants will be paid into your bank account.
 It is your responsibility to use the grant funding to pay your tuition and incidental fees.

 How do I know if my OSAP loans/grants have been processed?

 You can check the processing status of your OSAP application on the OSAP website.
 You will need to know your Ontario Access Number (OAN) as well as your password to access this information.

-It is recommended to begin checking your OSAP status no earlier than 4 – 6 weeks after you have submitted your signed consents and declaration pages to the Financial Aid & Awards at Enrolment Services.
+It is recommended to begin checking your OSAP status starting about 4 – 8 weeks after you have uploaded your signed consents and declaration pages.

 If your OSAP application has been processed, you can also check the amount you are eligible to receive from the government for this academic year.